AlgoMaster Logo

 Intuition

-• a ^ a = 0 (any number XOR itself is zero)
+• a ^ a = 0 (a number XOR itself is zero)

-• a ^ 0 = a (any number XOR zero is itself)
+• a ^ 0 = a (a number XOR zero is itself)

-If we XOR all elements in the array, every number that appears twice cancels itself out, leaving us with x ^ y, where x and y are the two unique numbers.
-For [1, 2, 1, 3, 2, 5], that gives us 3 ^ 5 = 6 (binary 110).
+XOR-ing every element in the array makes each duplicate pair cancel to zero, leaving x ^ y, where x and y are the two singletons.
+For [1, 2, 1, 3, 2, 5], the result is 3 ^ 5 = 6 (binary 110).
+That combined value still hides the individual numbers, so the second step splits it apart.

-Here's the key insight: since x != y, their XOR has at least one bit set to 1.
-A set bit at position k means x and y differ at bit k.
-One of them has a 0 there, the other has a 1.
-We can use this differentiating bit to split the entire array into two groups:
+Because x != y, the value x ^ y has at least one bit set to 1.
+A bit set at position k means x and y differ there: one has a 0 at bit k, the other has a 1.
+That single differing bit partitions the entire array into two groups:

 • Group A: numbers with bit k set to 1